• Skip to primary navigation

 On the question of whether the illegal logging is decreasing or increasing, the village Chief answered “There is a dramatic decrease in the illegal logging activities since we started this forest patrolling.”

 Community Forestry patrolling team leader, Mr Sanpon, stated that ,the illegal loggers sometimes carry guns making it very dangerous and possibly life threatening to confront them.
-However ,with a group of up to nine team members at a time, all carrying mobile phone cameras hidden in their pockets, they are able to identify overcome them.
+However ,with a group of up to nine team members at a time, all carrying mobile phone cameras hidden in their pockets, they are able to overcome them.
 He said,

 “We strive to protect the forest because our lives depend on agricultural and forestry resources to meet our socio-economic needs.
 We are sincerely grateful to FLO for its enormous support in providing raincoats, flashlights, fuel, funds and training to our Patrol Team.”